home

 A boy with a screwdriver together with his father.

-A child kneads an animal figure.
+A child shapes an animal figure.

 Enriching children's experiences